-In a defamation, product defamation, or tortious interference lawsuit, the burden of proof is on the defendant.
+In a lawsuit over something you post online, it can be harder than you think to prove your case.
 So when you get sued, hiring a good lawyer is essential, and that can quickly get very expensive.
 My excellent attorney charges $280 per hour to keep me out of trouble.

 A SLAPP suit can cost upwards of $20,000 to defend — even more if it goes to trial.
-Most bloggers, writers, and ordinary citizens who post reviews on Yelp, comments on Facebook, or write about their personal experiences with companies on a blog like this one can’t afford to defend against a SLAPP suit, so they settle by removing the offending comments, issue an apology, or even pay a smaller agreed settlement to make the litigation go away.
+Most bloggers, writers, and ordinary citizens who post reviews on Yelp, comments on Facebook, or write about their personal experiences with companies on a blog like this one can’t afford to defend against a SLAPP suit, so they settle by removing the offending comments, issuing an apology, or even agreeing to pay a settlement to make the litigation go away.

-It’s nearly impossible to find an attorney who can afford to handle a SLAPP suit on a contingent fee or at no cost (pro bono).
-That’s because the strategy of the lawyers who file the suits isn’t to win the case.
+It’s nearly impossible to find an attorney who can afford to handle a SLAPP suit on a contingent fee basis or at no cost (pro bono).
+That’s because the strategy of many of the lawyers who file the suits isn’t to win the case quickly.
 It’s to drag it out as long as possible, with motions, depositions, and requests for information (discovery) that take time and cost hard dollars for the attorney handling the case as well as the person being sued.